A full in-depth preview of Huddersfield Town’s next Sky Bet Championship opponent.

 He’s capable of playing up front or in any of the three positions behind the main forward.

 TOWN TEAM NEWS

-Town Manager Darren Moore will discuss our team news at his pre-match press conference, which is scheduled for 1.30pm on Friday.
+Town Manager Darren Moore discussed our team news at his pre-match press conference, which you can see below on HTTV!

-The Terriers will be in their home kit this weekend – click HERE to buy yours online now!
+The Terriers will be in their acid lime away kit on Tuesday night – click HERE to buy yours online now!

 For full ticket news, please CLICK HERE!

-If you’re unable to attend the game, you can listen along via iFollow HTAFC!
+If you’re unable to attend the game on Tuesday evening, you can watch and listen along via iFollow HTAFC!

-Purchase either a Monthly or an Audio Match Pass to tune in live - you can buy a Monthly Pass for £4.49 or an audio Match Pass for £2.50.
+Town fans will also be able to listen to the game through our live audio commentary by purchasing either a Monthly or an Audio Match Pass to tune in live.
+You can purchase a Monthly Pass for £4.49 or an audio Match Pass for £2.50.